aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/_index.md

 If you don't have a shared credentials file (`.aws/config`), you can use any text editor to create one in your home directory.
-Add the following content to your config file, replacing`<REGION>` with the region you want to use for an api call.
+Add the following content to your config file, replacing `<REGION>` with the desired region.

 ```ini
 [default]